Comment on page

 Our vision is for all software teams to look forward to deployment time; to be excited about seeing their changes deployed and used by their customers.
 We want them to deploy more and more frequently, and to feel 100% confidence it will just work.

-We're going to accomplish this by building the best in class solution that focusses on the three hardest parts of continuous delivery:
+We're going to accomplish this by building the best in class solution that focuses on the three hardest parts of continuous delivery:

 We think that by doing this - by focussing on building the best tool, providing the best service, and being the best company for the job - we'll enable our customers not just to do daily builds or unit testing, but to continuously deliver working software to production, and to look forward to deployment time.